 The university encourages and supports academically-strong students seeking to advance

-their educational and career goals through highly competitive awards and opportunities
+their educational and career goals through highly competitive fellowships and awards

 available nationally and globally.

 or graduate study in the United States or abroad for research or public service.
-To
+Learn

-their ideas and vision; challenge themselves to excel; and grow—personally and professionally.
+and articulating their ideas and vision; challenge themselves to excel; and grow —

 Successful applications typically include: